Reflection, Reconciliation

 Anarchy flinched and barely resisted the urge to hit the table.

-“At least fags like me keep the creeps from buying trafficked kids like you!
-You’re fucking welcome!” he snapped, then spun around, yanked his jacket onto his shoulders with untempered aggression, and strode towards the door.
+“‘Normal?!’
+As opposed to gay?”
+Kato spat; he shot Anarchy a furious but wounded glare, then stood up so violently he almost knocked his chair over.
+“Fine, whatever—at least fags like me keep the creeps from buying trafficked kids like you!
+You’re fucking welcome!”
+He spun around and yanked his jacket onto his shoulders with untempered aggression before striding off towards the door.

 “...Where are you going?”
 Anarchy asked warily.
 Kato stopped and stood but didn’t look at him.